 Budapest, Vienna, and Prague were the richest and most glamorous cities of the Hapsburg Empire and its successor, the Austro-Hungarian Empire.
 They were also home to important Jewish communities whose rabbis wrote works that guided Jews everywhere and which produced writers in modern times whose works have touched every person of culture.
 In all three cities, nineteenth-century modernization brought about fascinating changes in Jewish thought and the Jewish way of life.

-Combining luxury travel and content all along the way, we will explore the medieval heritage of these cities; observe the ways in which the Jewish communities and individuals responded to the challenges of modernization; and lament the destruction of those communities during the Nazi era.
-Additionally, in order to understand the culture to which Jewish life adapted, we will be visiting the major historical and cultural monuments of Hungary, Austria, and the Czech Republic.
+Visiting the synagogues, cemeteries, and Jewish quarters of these cities will give us the opportunity to explore their heritage; to observe the ways in which the Jewish communities and individuals responded to the challenges of modernization; and to lament the destruction of those communities and most of their population during the Nazi era.
+In order to get a fuller picture of the larger cultures to which Jewish cultures adapted, we will of course also visit many of the major historical and cultural monuments of Hungary, Austria, and the Czech Republic.

-Late afternoon: 2 hour orientation walk in the downtown area and on the Danube Corso – and enjoy viewing the famous Budapest Panorama – a World Heritage site.
+Late afternoon: Orientation walk in the downtown area and on the Danube Corso – and enjoy viewing the famous Budapest Panorama – a World Heritage site.

 Evening: Orientation; Overview and brief outline of our trip by accompanying scholar, Dr. Ray Scheindlin, followed by opening dinner (included).

-Morning: an exploration of the Buda side of Budapest, including Citadel with Statue of Liberty, Castle District , Royal Palace.
-Other places we will visit today include the Jewish Quarter of today’s Budapest, the Medieval Synagogue, Raoul Wallenberg Statue and Old Buda Synagogue as well as Fishermen’ Bastion and Hospital in the Rock.
+Morning: an exploration of the Buda side of Budapest, including Citadel with Statue of Liberty, Castle District, and Royal Palace.
+Other places we will visit today include the Jewish Quarter of today’s Budapest, the Medieval Synagogue, Raoul Wallenberg Statue; the Old Buda Synagogue; Fisherman’s Bastion, and Hospital in the Rock.
 During the course of our day, a light lunch on our own.

-Evening talk: Dr. Scheindlin, The Hapsburg Empire and its Jews, followed by dinner on our own.
+Evening talk by Dr. Scheindlin, The Hapsburg Empire and its Jews, followed by dinner on our own.